Care starts with a wealth of

 Bamboo is happiest in a neutral to slightly acidic, well draining but moisture retentive potting soil.

 We recommend fertilizing 3x per growing season (spring - summer) with a high nitrogen grass fertilizer: 20-5-10 (NPK) with added iron, for example.
-We also offer an 8-2-2 organic Bamboo Fertilizer (this is a custom blend we have developed at Bamboo Garden) for mixing in with the potting soil.
+We also offer an 8-2-2 organic bamboo fertilizer (this is a custom blend we have developed at Bamboo Garden) for mixing in with the potting soil.
 Always follow package directions in regards to how much & how often to apply.

 Repotting/Dividing

 Depending on the size of the container, you will need to repot or divide every 5-10 years to maintain optimal health and vigor of the bamboo.
 With our Sugi Bamboo Planters, bamboo can grow well for up to 10 years.
 If not maintained, root bound bamboo may escape or even break their container.
 Repotting/dividing is best done in the springtime.
 “Dividing” means cutting the bamboo root-mass in half and re-potting the divisions into separate containers.
 Smaller divisions can be made at this time as well.
-With our Sugi Bamboo Planters, the bottom can be detached so that the bamboo can be pushed out from beneath which is a big advantage for ease of transplanting.
+With our Sugi Bamboo Planters, the bottom can be detached so that the bamboo can be pushed out from beneath, which is a big advantage for ease of transplanting.

 Containers